 HDHP (High-Deductible Health Plan)

 HDHPs have higher deductibles and out-of-pocket caps to qualify for Health Savings Accounts (HSAs).
-While employees pay more upfront, they benefit from tax-advantaged savings and lower premiums.
+Sure, you pay more upfront, but you get tax-advantaged savings and lower premiums.

 HMO (Health Maintenance Organization)

-HMOs typically have lower out-of-pocket maximums due to network restrictions and limited out-of-network coverage.
+HMOs keep maximums low because networks are tight.
 Copays for office visits are common, but deductibles may apply for hospital stays.

 CDHP (Consumer-Driven Health Plan)

-Often paired with HSAs or HRAs, CDHPs encourage employees to shop for care.
+CDHPs (often paired with HSAs or HRAs) push employees to comparison-shop.
 The out-of-pocket maximum is an important safety net for those with chronic conditions or unexpected needs.

 What Counts and What Doesn't Toward the Maximum

-To avoid confusion, both employers and employees need to know what expenses accumulate toward the out-of-pocket limit:
+Both employers and employees need to know what counts toward the out-of-pocket limit:

-For family coverage, the out-of-pocket maximum works differently.
-Under the ACA, each family member has their own individual maximum, but the entire family must reach the family maximum before full coverage kicks in.
-For example, if the family maximum is $12,000 and one member incurs $8,000, the other family members remain liable until the combined total hits $12,000.
+For family coverage, it works differently.
+Under the ACA, each family member has their own individual cap, but the whole family has to hit the family maximum before coverage jumps to 100%.
+For example, if the family maximum is $12,000 and one member incurs $8,000, the others stay on the hook until the total reaches $12,000.

 Why Out-of-Pocket Maximums Matter for Employers

-For employers transitioning to self-funded models-as many are with rising BUCA costs-the out-of-pocket maximum directly impacts stop-loss insurance premiums.
-A higher maximum lowers stop-loss attachment points and overall risk.
-However, it also places more financial burden on employees, which can erode trust and retention.
-The WellthCare approach aligns incentives by funding preventive care upfront, reducing the likelihood employees ever hit their maximum while building their health and wealth simultaneously.
+For employers moving to self-funding (and many are, given rising BUCA costs), the out-of-pocket maximum affects stop-loss premiums.
+A higher maximum lowers stop-loss attachment points and overall risk, but it also puts more burden on employees, which can erode trust and retention.
+WellthCare aligns incentives by funding preventive care upfront, reducing the likelihood employees ever hit their maximum while building their health and wealth simultaneously.

 Practical Tips for Employees

-To maximize their benefits and minimize out-of-pocket costs, employees should:
+To maximize your benefits and minimize out-of-pocket costs, here's what to do:

-1. Know your plan’s maximum: Check your benefits document for the exact number for your coverage tier.
+- Know your plan’s maximum.
+Check your benefits document for the exact number for your coverage tier.

-2. Track your spending: Use your carrier’s app or portal to monitor deductible and out-of-pocket progress.
+- Track your spending.
+Use your carrier’s app or portal to monitor deductible and out-of-pocket progress.

-3. Stay in-network: Out-of-network care often has separate, higher maximums or none at all.
+- Stay in-network.
+Out-of-network care often has separate, higher maximums — or none at all.

-4. Use preventive care: Many plans cover annual checkups and screenings at no cost-and WellthCare rewards employees for completing these actions with free Store dollars and Pension contributions.
+- Use preventive care.
+Many plans cover annual checkups and screenings at no cost — and WellthCare rewards you for completing them with free Store dollars and Pension contributions.

-5. Plan for high-cost years: If a major procedure is needed early in the year, you may hit your maximum quickly, making the rest of the year essentially free for covered services.
+- Plan for high-cost years.
+If a big procedure comes early, you'll hit your max fast and the rest of the year is essentially free for covered services.